duncanthrax/scream/README.md

 should automatically do the necessary IGMP signalling, so it's usually sufficient to just open a multicast listen socket and start reading from it.
 Minimal buffering (~ 4 times the UDP payload size) should be done to account for jitter.
+Receiver systems that have an input firewall need to open UDP port 4010.

 Three receivers are provided: